biocompute-objects/bco-public-website/content/resources.md

 ### BCO Documentation

-- The [BCO SOP](https://www.biocomputeobject.org/BCO_SOP.html) provides guidance on BCO creation, versioning, and certification.
+- The [BCO SOP](/BCO_SOP) provides guidance on BCO creation, versioning, and certification.
-- The [BCO User Manual](https://www.biocomputeobject.org/BCO_UserManual.html) provides guidance on BCO evaluation.
+- The [BCO User Manual](/BCO_UserManual) provides guidance on BCO evaluation.

 ### BCO Editor

 - The [BCO Editor](https://portal.aws.biochemistry.gwu.edu/) is a form based creation tool for generating BioCompute Objects.
 The BCO Editor contains built-in linting and conformance against the current BioCompute specification.
 The BCO Editor includes a database of created BCOs.
 Unless specified in the embargo field, BCOs in the database are viewable to the general public.
-Legacy Editor site can be found [here](https://www.biocomputeobject.org/bco_editor_tst/).

 ### Software Packages